Deciding When It’s Time: Euthanasia and Your Pet

 Think about (at most) three things your dog needs to do to have a GOOD day.
 For some pets, it means they will need to eat a full meal without prompting.
 For others, it means they must be able to run around the yard or walk upstairs to the bedroom unassisted.
 If your pet can’t have a good day, it may be time.

 Consider that if your pet is ill, if you can’t handle the next thing which might happen, it may be time.
 Example, if your pet isn’t eating well, this means they will start to lose weight.
-It’s OK if you don’t want to see your pet looking wasted and weak.
-Or if your pet can’t make it outside anymore, they may start urinating or defecating on themselves.
+It’s OK if you don’t want to see your pet looking wasted away and weak.
+Or if your pet can no longer make it outside, they may start urinating or defecating on themselves.
 These are things that often can tilt the scales for a decision to euthanize.

 The phrase I often use as a touchstone in these situations was given to me by a fellow veterinarian when my own pet was diagnosed with a terminal illness.
 “Better a week early than a day late.”
 We often see owners regret allowing a pet to suffer for too long.
 I’ve never seen a pet owner regret putting an animal down who they knew had suffering in his or her future.